 If this path sounds right, start with the writing and research tools discussed earlier:

-Best AI Tools for Non-Technical Professionals
+Best AI Tools and Skills for Non-Technical Professionals (What Actually Matters)

 Starting Path 2: Use AI Inside the Software You Already Use